gladstoneai/POWERplay/README.md

 ### Creating multiagent policies at scale

-Multiagent policies are defined on the _joint_ MDP state space of Agent A and Agent B. That means if the base MDP has `N` states, the joint MDP will have `N^2` states.
+Multiagent policies are defined on the _joint_ MDP state space of Agent H and Agent B. That means if the base MDP has `N` states, the joint MDP will have `N^2` states.
 Because you have to manually define a multiagent policy on each state that can make it pretty painful to scale to big systems.

 You can get around this problem by defining a single-agent policy first, _and only then_ using `multi.create_multiagent_graph()` on that policy to take the outer product of the state space the policy is defined on.
 This will work for any multiagent policy where the action sets of the two agents are orthogonal.

 For example, here's how you'd define an Agent B policy on a 2x3 gridworld.
-Normally you'd have to define this policy on 36 states (A at (0, 0) + B at (0,0), A at (0,0) + B at (0, 1), etc.).
+Normally you'd have to define this policy on 36 states (H at (0, 0) + B at (0,0), H at (0,0) + B at (0, 1), etc.).
 But this shortcut lets us define the policy for B on just 6 states, then take the outer product to get the whole multiagent policy in one line.

 ```
 gw = mdp.construct_gridworld(2, 3, name='2x3 gridworld')